broadinstitute/cromwell/README.md

 # Logging

-Cromwell accepts two Java Properties for controlling logging:
+Cromwell accepts two Java Properties or Environment Variables for controlling logging:

 * `LOG_MODE` - Accepts either `pretty` or `standard` (default `pretty`).
 In `standard` mode, logs will be written without ANSI escape code coloring, with a layout more appropriate for server logs, versus `pretty` that is easier to read for a single workflow run.
 * `LOG_LEVEL` - Level at which to log (default `info`).